vmanoilov/gun2/PROJECT_DOCUMENTATION.md

 ### 📞 Need Help?

-The database setup is the final step to make your app fully functional.
-All the code is ready - we just need to create the database tables!
+The application is fully functional!
+All database tables are created and the app is ready to use.
+Visit http://localhost:3000 to start exploring the features.

-Choose Option 1 (Supabase Dashboard) for the quickest setup.

 ---